Wavelet-Harmonic Integration Methods: Demonstrations for Direct Detection

-All of the $n_\text{coeffs} = 192$ bins in the Figure~\ref{fig:extrapolation} inset display cubic profiles, suggesting that the accuracy of the large $n \gg n_\text{coeffs}$ limit can be further improved by calculating $f^{(1,2,3)}$ directly, if possible.
-Indeed, this example, which is intended to demonstrate the wavelet expansion in a generic case, does not make use of the fact that the derivatives of $g_{\ell m}(v)$ can be found exactly from \eqref{gaussian:main}, so its precision improves as $8^{-\lambda_\star}$ with each new generation, rather than the $16^{-\lambda_\star}$ scaling that might otherwise have been possible.
-Using exact values in \eqref{sphH:cubic}, rather than the algebraically derived values from the wavelet interpolation, would increase the precision by an additional factor of $2^\lambda$.

 Even better precision can be achieved through higher-order methods, e.g.~the seventh-order \eqref{fdelta:seventh}, or by using marginally more sophisticated cubic methods (e.g.~spline functions with continuous $\bar g_{\ell m}$ interpolations).
 Section~\ref{sec:future} discusses an alternative: for particularly fine precision, the wavelet expansion can be smoothly capped off by expanding the basis $\{\phi \}$ to include a few orthogonal polynomials defined within each piecewise-constant interval of the inverse wavelet transformation.
 The order (linear, cubic, etc.) is controlled by the number of polynomials included in the series.
-This concentrates the information from the $k$th order extrapolation into $k$ additional sets of basis functions, rather than some large number of Haar wavelets.
-The only challenge would be to evaluate $\mathcal I^{(\ell)}$ for the new polynomial basis functions.
+This concentrates the information from the $k$th order extrapolation into $k$ additional sets of basis functions, rather than some exponentially larger number of Haar wavelets.